Sainagar Shirdi–Secunderabad Express

-17002 / 01 Secunderabad–Sainagar Shirdi Express is a Express train belonging to Indian Railways Southern Railway zone that runs between Secunderabad Junction and Sainagar Shirdi in India.
+The 17001 / 17002 Secunderabad–Sainagar Shirdi Express is an express train belonging to Indian Railways South Central Railway zone that runs between Secunderabad Junction and Sainagar Shirdi in India.

 Service

-It operates as train number 17002 from Secunderabad Junction to Sainagar Shirdi and as train number 17001 in the reverse direction, serving the states of Telangana, Karnataka & Maharashtra.
+It operates as train number 17002 from Secunderabad Junction to Sainagar Shirdi and as train number 17001 in the reverse direction, serving the states of Telangana, Karnataka and Maharashtra.
 The train covers the distance of 777 km in 16 hours 12 mins approximately at a speed of 48 km/h.